The 6 Bs of talent management: How to protect your competitive edge

 We’ve all heard before that a business’ greatest asset is its people.
 Today, in a world marked by uncertainty this statement could not be more true - as it’s the capabilities and ingenuity of people that will guide businesses through the long journey towards recovery.

-If you took part in our recent Rethinking Manufacturing webinar series, you would have heard about how important people have been – and continue to be - in the development of new products, solutions and ways of doing things to respond to the challenges of COVID-19.
-To give a few examples, we’ve seen distillers go from gin to hand sanitiser, clothing and 3D printing businesses making PPE and even the first Australian-made COVID swabs.
+If you've seen our rethinking manufacturing webinar series, you would have heard about how important people have been - and continue to be - in the development of new products, solutions and ways of doing things to respond to the challenges of mass disruption and global uncertainty.
 It’s clear, that with the right people and little bit of Aussie ingenuity, businesses can overcome even the most unexpected situations.

 The question now for businesses is: how can you best attract, retain and engage with that quality talent that is so vital for long-term success?

 As such, understanding effective talent management is crucial.
-To assist businesses looking to improve their talent management, our People Advisory experts dive into the 6Bs of talent management, what it means and how they can help your business succeed during this challenging time and beyond.
+To assist businesses looking to improve their talent management, our people advisory experts dive into the 6Bs of talent management, what it means and how they can help your business succeed during this challenging time and beyond.

 What are the 6Bs of talent management?